scikit-image/skimage-sandbox/README.md

 Docker works on the concept of [images](https://docs.docker.com/terms/image/#base-image-def) and [containers](http://docs.docker.com/terms/container/) and a [Dockerfile](http://docs.docker.com/reference/builder/) is what is usually used to build the image

 The [Dockerfile](http://docs.docker.com/reference/builder/) provided with the repository helps one build an [image](https://docs.docker.com/terms/image/#base-image-def) which caters to running code which uses the scikit-image library.
-Basically installs all the dependencies on top of the base image.
-This started as an attempt to setup an interactive gallery for examples @ [scikit-image](http://scikit-image.org/), remember?
+Basically installs all the dependencies on top of the base image so that it can run running scikit-image code

 Building the image - `docker build -t docker-skimage:1.0 .`